-- 1. Are classified as "Wildland Urban Interface," or "WUI," which is defined as "an area where human made structures and infrastructure are in or adjacent to areas prone to wildfire4."
+- Are classified as "Wildland Urban Interface," or "WUI," which is defined as "an area where human made structures and infrastructure are in or adjacent to areas prone to wildfire."
 Approximately 5.15 square miles and 3.20 square miles are defined as Wildland Urban Intermix and Interface, respectively, for a total of 8.35 square miles with a WUI designation, out of a total area of 10.83 square miles (77.1%). - 2.
-Contains variable terrain. - 3.
-Is near Shasta Lake (the lake itself), which can contribute to strong north winds, although this is not common.
+Contains variable terrain.